 It’s also great to use in the production of more technical items such as medical instruments, when precision is required for architectural subjects or when illustrating buildings or creating with the right perspective for hospital instruments and equipment.

-We also combine our illustrations to build graphs and charts and including detailed realistic anatomy features can bring a dull data graph to life!
+We also combine our illustrations to build graphs and charts and include detailed realistic anatomy features that can bring a dull data graph to life!
 Digital medical illustrations can also be supplied as vector images such as an Illustrator file and their print size has no limits.
 The illustrations can also be animated to generate patient and customer interaction; it is very a versatile medium.

-We have honed our technique to work with brushes and digital pens to produce very photo realistic illustrations by using a Wacom tablet (canvas) and Creative Pen (brush) which allow us to paint onto the Wacom tablet and thus straight onto the computer screen.
+We have honed our technique to work with the digital brushes and digital pens to produce very photo realistic illustrations by using a Wacom tablet (canvas) and Creative Pen (brush) which allow us to paint onto the Wacom tablet and thus straight onto the computer screen.
 The process of doing this is referred to as the digital medium but it is still an artistic process where the resulting illustration is referred to as ‘digital painting’.
 Our digital medical illustrations are produced in the same artistic way as any other one of our illustrations.